christopher-roelofs/lpp-sdl/README.md

 # Showcase

 The following homebrews were originally developed for the PS Vita using Lua Player Plus.
-Many of them can be run with `lpp-sdl` thanks to its compatibility layer.
+Some of them can be run with `lpp-sdl` thanks to its compatibility layer.

 ##### Games
 * [VitaSudoku](http://wololo.net/talk/viewtopic.php?f=116&t=46423)